diyaajith/Cybersecurity-Blogs/README.md

 - Enterprise Security & Risk

 ## Goal
-To bridge the gap between **theory and real-world security operations** — making complex threats easier to understand, detect, and defend against.
+To bridge the gap between **theory and real world security operations** — making complex threats easier to understand, detect, and defend against.